Skip to content

 }

-If you go to the Object Tree you will see these user functions/scenarios displayed:
+In the Object Tree, you will see these user functions/scenarios displayed:

 object_tree_user_functions

-You can then drag and drop those into the test script editor to include in the main test script.
+You can then drag and drop them into the test script editor to include in the main test script.

 Usage in Manual Tests

-When you create a new test in Rapise it will contain a Main.js file that contains the main test code and a User.js file that contains any user-defined functions (called Scenarios).
-For example you may have the following scenario defined in the User.js file:
+When you create a new test in Rapise, it includes a Main.js file for the main test code and a User.js file for user-defined functions (scenarios).
+For example, you may have the following scenario defined in the User.js file:

 /** @scenario Login */